rism-digital/rism.info/_posts/en/2016-11/2016-11-10-music-incipit-searchesthe-incipit-search-in-the.md

 But just how does the incipit search work?
 In this post I'll show you what the RISM online catalog offers and then – for the adventurous among us – point to an experimental incipit search run from Utrecht University.

-# The Incipit Search in the Online Catalog
+## The Incipit Search in the Online Catalog

 The online catalog offers two different ways of searching for music incipits — both starting with the [Advanced Search](https://opac.rism.info/metaopac/start.do?View=rism&SearchType=2&Language=en):

 **1.Search by note names**

-1. In the **Advanced search** , select the field **Music incipit** or**Music incipit (with transposition)**.
+1. In the **Advanced search**, select the field **Music incipit** or **Music incipit (with transposition)**.
 ![Incipit search in online catalog](/resources-old-website/news/incipit_search_field_993_184.jpg)

 2. Enter either upper or lower case letters.
-For the English note name **B** , either **B** or the German **H** may be used.
+For the English note name **B**, either **B** or the German **H** may be used.

 3. Omit accidentals, sharps, flats,andnatural signs becausethey are ignored in this field.
-For example, for the note **F-sharp** , enter an **F**.
+For example, for the note **F-sharp**, enter an **F**.

-4. Selecting the option**Music incipit (with transposition)**will also include incipits that have been transposed from the initial search inquiry.
+4. Selecting the option **Music incipit (with transposition)** will also include incipits that have been transposed from the initial search inquiry.

 **2. Search using the on-screen pianokeyboard**

 Underneath the search boxes is a virtual piano keyboard.
 This can also be used to input music incipits.
 ![Incipit search with keyboard](/resources-old-website/news/incipit_search_keyboard_965_415.jpg)

--

-The piano keyboard enablesa chromatic search and takes into account exact half steps.
+- The piano keyboard enablesa chromatic search and takes into account exact half steps.

--

-All enharmonic tones are also searched: the black key for the note **F-sharp** also searches for the note **G-flat** - even when **xF** appears in the search field.
+- All enharmonic tones are also searched: the black key for the note **F-sharp** also searches for the note **G-flat** - even when **xF** appears in the search field.

--

-Here it is also possible to search for incipits using the original notes or you canselect the transposition option.
+- Here it is also possible to search for incipits using the original notes or you canselect the transposition option.

--

-You can combine this field with other fields, such as composer or title.
+- You can combine this field with other fields, such as composer or title.

 More incipit search tips:

--

-Rhythm, intervals, and octaves are ignored
+- Rhythm, intervals, and octaves are ignored

--

-The search is truncated right, meaning that music incipits are retrieved that are longer than the search string.
+- The search is truncated right, meaning that music incipits are retrieved that are longer than the search string.

--

-Grace notes and ornaments are searched if you enter them and ignored if you do not.
+- Grace notes and ornaments are searched if you enter them and ignored if you do not.

--

-Start with a longer incipit and delete notes until you get results of a reasonable size.
+- Start with a longer incipit and delete notes until you get results of a reasonable size.

--

-To increase your chances of a match, search using**Music incipit (with transposition)**
+- To increase your chances of a match, search using **Music incipit (with transposition)**

--

-Combine the incipit search with other fields and make use of the search filters
+- Combine the incipit search with other fields and make use of the search filters

--

-You can use upper case or lower case letters
+- You can use upper case or lower case letters

--

-You may enter either an H or a B
+- You may enter either an H or a B

--

-Tied notes do not have to be entered twice
+- Tied notes do not have to be entered twice

--

-To search for enharmonic notes or accidentals, use the keyboard
+- To search for enharmonic notes or accidentals, use the keyboard

 **And remember:**